Ileana Hanganu-Opatz: Awards and honors

 Ileana Hanganu-Opatz was awarded the Dagmar Eissner Award in 2003 for her pioneering PhD work focused on brain wiring and cortical development.
 This award acknowledged her early, significant contributions to neurophysiology, particularly in understanding the mechanisms that underpin brain function during development.

 In 2006, she received the FENS Excellence Grant from the Federation of European Neuroscience Societies.
 This grant acknowledged her significant research contributions to the understanding of the development of neuronal networks, specifically her work on the cellular interactions and functional communications critical for the development and maturation of prefrontal-hippocampal networks essential for mnemonic abilities.

 The Du Bois-Reymond Award was conferred upon Hanganu-Opatz in 2008 by the German Society of Physiology.
 This award recognized her outstanding and independent scientific achievements in physiology, particularly her research contributions to electrophysiology and its relevance to neurological disorders.

 In 2014, Hanganu-Opatz became a member of the FENS-Kavli Network of Excellence.
 This membership is awarded to neuroscientists who have made significant contributions to the field and are deemed to have the potential for future excellence in neuroscience research.

 The ERC Consolidator Grant from the European Research Council was awarded to her in 2015.
 This grant supported her ambitious research on the development and function of neuronal networks, specifically focusing on how early network oscillations contribute to the development of cognitive behaviors and the mechanics underlying neuropsychiatric disorders.
 This grant is aimed at supporting groundbreaking research on cellular substrate of abnormal network maturation in neuropsychiatric disorders.

+In 2024, Hanganu-Opatz received the Adolf Fick Prize, awarded every three years by the German Physiological Society and the Physico-Medical Society of Würzburg for outstanding research in physiology or related fields.
+The prize, described by the German Physiological Society as the most prestigious physiology award in the German-speaking world, includes the Adolf Fick Medal and €10,000 in prize money.